The 3rd annual film festival will take place April 5 - 7, 2019.

-The Philadelphia Environmental Film Festival showcases the power of film to entertain, inspire and inform about challenges affecting our environment, along with films celebrating the profound beauty of our planet.
-Over the course of a long weekend at the historic Prince Theater on the Avenue of the Arts in Center City, the program includes dozens of newly released international short and feature films covering a wide spectrum of timely environmental topics.
-Several films are enhanced by moderated discussions, the opportunity to meet the filmmakers, and an exciting Opening Night Red Carpet Gala.
-The annual festival will expand with additional programming including panel discussions with filmmakers, policymakers and scientists; student film competitions; themed film offerings; and workshops.
+The Philadelphia Environmental Film Festival uses the power of film to entertain, inspire, and inform about challenges facing our planet, along with films celebrating the profound beauty of the earth.
+Over the first long weekend each April, at the historic Prince Theater on the largest screen in Philadelphia on the Avenue of the Arts, the festival showcases exceptional new global and regional short and feature films covering a wide spectrum of timely environmental topics and a broad range of styles.

 Philadelphia, the second largest city on the East Coast, is a vibrant metropolis halfway between New York and DC.
-Philadelphia is also the country's only World Heritage City, as the birthplace of our nation, and a major center for science, education, and the arts, with a thriving farm-to-table food scene.
-Philly is home to Fairmount Park, the largest urban park in America, and the new Comcast Center is the tallest LEED Gold-certified building in the country.
-For the second straight year in a row, "Lonely Planet" has named Philadelphia #1 on its list of the 10 best places to visit in America.
+Philadelphia is the country's only World Heritage City as the birthplace of our nation, and a major center for science, education, and the arts, with a thriving farm-to-table food scene.
+Philly is home to Fairmount Park, the largest urban park in America, and a dynamic and historic center city scene.

 We welcome filmmakers to share their works in our vibrant city!

 Banner photo by J. Smith for VISIT PHILADELPHIA®